oomph-lib/oomph-lib/README.md

 # Go to demo driver directory
 cd $oomph_home_dir/demo_drivers/one_d_poisson<br>
 # Configure (note that switching on the
-# debug build only helps if the library
+# Debug build only helps if the library
 # itself was compiled with that option too;
 # by default it is built in Release mode
 # with full optimisation)